LuanRT/googlevideo/README.md

 ```

 ## Basic Usage
-The following example demonstrates basic usage of the UMP modules.
-It covers creating a UMP data buffer, writing various parts, and then reading and processing these parts with corresponding handlers.
+Below is a basic example using the UMP modules to create a buffer, write parts, and process them:

 > [!NOTE]
 > More advanced usage examples can be found in the [/examples](./examples/) directory.